GREYWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 Greywater Harvesting System Overview

-Greywater is routed from showers, baths and sinks through a plumbing system that is separate from toilets and urinals – which produce black water.
+Greywater is collected from showers, baths and sinks through a plumbing system that is separate from toilets and urinals – which produce black water.
 Greywater should be treated almost immediately to stabilize it and prevent it from going septic.
 Untreated greywater should never be stored more than a few hours.

 The first filtration step is designed to quickly remove the larger particulates inherent in shower and sink discharges.
 This is accomplished with a settling tank or with a large mesh screen or bag filter.

 For commercial systems, the next filtration stage uses a multi-media filter that removes all particulates greater than 5 microns in size.
 The filter minimizes maintenance by automatically going through a backwash step that flushes debris to the sewer system and the resets the multiple levels of filtration media.
+Activated charcoal is the final filtration step, “polishing” the water to make it crystal clear and free of any odors.

 Wahaso’s greywater system also injects liquid chlorine into the greywater stream to immediately kill pathogens that could create odors and foul the filtration system.
 (See Sterilization below).